Russellkusuma/TrashRecogntion/README.md

 SmartSort_ModelTraining contains my implementation of image classification training.
 I experimented with various deep learning architectures and chose the one that gave the best results (ResNet).
 The dataset used: https://www.kaggle.com/datasets/asdasdasasdas/garbage-classification

+Repository for the smart sort trash can itself is on this repo: https://github.com/emilylondon/SmartSortCapstone